pinobatch/pently/docs/pentlyas.md

 Invoking
 ========
-The Pently assembler takes a music description file and produces an assembly language file suitable for ca65.
+The Pently assembler takes a score file and produces an assembly language file suitable for ca65.
 Like other command-line programs, it should be run from a Terminal or Command Prompt.
 Double-clicking it in Finder or File Explorer won't do anything useful.

 Usage: